Meet the U.S. Attorney

 From 2014 to 2019, Ms. Avery was an Assistant U.S. Attorney in the Civil Division in this District, prosecuting a variety of complex civil fraud cases under the False Claims Act, asset forfeiture cases, environmental violations, civil rights matters, and defending Bivens and medical malpractice cases.

 From 2006 to 2014, Ms. Avery was a litigation attorney at McCarter & English LLP, where she focused on business and financial litigation, intellectual property, trust and probate, and product liability cases.
 From 2003 to 2005, Ms. Avery was a Trial Attorney with the U.S. Department of Justice in the Commercial Litigation Branch of the Civil Division in Washington, D.C.
 From 1999 to 2003, she was an attorney in the Hartford Trial Group at Cummings & Lockwood LLC.

 Ms. Avery is a graduate of Yale University and the Georgetown University Law Center.
 She is a New Haven native and a graduate of the New Haven Public Schools.

-Ms. Daly is the 51st United States Attorney for the District of Connecticut, an office that was established in 1789.
-She is the first woman to be nominated and confirmed to be the U.S. Attorney for Connecticut.
+Ms. Avery is the 54th U.S. Attorney for the District of Connecticut, an office that was established in 1789.